-How To Apologize Online: The Ultimate Guide: Learn how to apologize online when confronted with a negative review on social media sites and Google using our guide below.
+How To Apologize Online: The Ultimate Guide: Use our guide below to learn how to apologize online when confronted with a negative review on social media sites and Google.

-Your online reputation isn’t just what people are saying about you; it is also about how you react to these comments.
-No matter how awesome your product or service may be, you’ll always come across unhappy customers.
-Today, customers will rip you to shreds on social sites like Facebook and Twitter, and leave scathing reviews on sites.
+Your online reputation isn’t just what people say about you; it is also about how you react to these comments.
+No matter how awesome your product or service may be, you’ll always encounter unhappy customers.
+Today, customers will rip you to shreds on social sites like Facebook and Twitter and leave scathing reviews on sites.
 It might be a misunderstanding.
-Or it might actually be your fault – mistakes happen.
+Or it might actually be your fault—mistakes happen.

-As mentioned in both this post about handling mistakes and others about how to deal with negative reviews, apologizing should be your first reaction when you’re dealing with disgruntled customers.
+As mentioned in this post about handling mistakes and others about dealing with negative reviews, apologizing should be your first reaction when you’re dealing with disgruntled customers.
 But that slice of humble pie can be hard to eat, especially if you don’t believe you’re in the wrong.
-Most companies really stink at apologizing, but if you learn to do it the right way, you can win over customers, even if you have negative reviews online.
+Most companies stink at apologizing, but if you learn to do it right, you can win over customers, even if you have negative reviews online.

 The Apology Comes First

-As humans, we have a basic instinct to protect ourselves, which can lead us to being defensive, even when we know we’re in the wrong.
+As humans, we have a basic instinct to protect ourselves, which can lead us to be defensive, even when we know we’re in the wrong.
 We want to explain to people why we made the mistake.
-However, online, this can cause problems.
-When we try to explain, it feels like we’re not taking full responsibility for our actions, and any apology that comes afterwards feels less sincere, if the reader even makes it that far.
+However, this can cause problems online.
+When we try to explain, it feels like we’re not taking full responsibility for our actions, and any apology that comes afterward feels less sincere if the reader even makes it that far.

 Recently, MailOnline posted a story about George Clooney’s wedding, and he called them out on getting the facts wrong.
 Here’s their response:

 Do you see the problem here?
-Several paragraphs into the article, and even zoomed out to fit more of the story into the screenshot, and MailOnline still hasn’t apologized!
-You can read the entire story here, and as you’ll see, they do eventually say they are sorry for the misinformation, but by that time, the apology seems false.
+Several paragraphs into the article, and even zoomed out to fit more of the story into the screenshot, MailOnline still hasn’t apologized!
+You can read the entire story here, and as you’ll see, they eventually say they are sorry for the misinformation, but by then, the apology seems false.
 Many readers might not scroll down to read the entire story, thus missing the actual apology.

-How much more powerful would this story have been for the apology to come first, followed by the reason why it happened, rather than the other way around?
+How much more powerful would this story have been for the apology to come first, followed by why it happened, rather than vice versa?

 When responding to an angry customer or negative review, the first words you type should be “I’m sorry” or “I apologize.”
 Sometimes, an explanation makes sense, but even if you believe the comments to be unfounded, start with an apology for the bad experience.